belasi01/Cops/README.md

 Now if you look into the working directory, you will find a file named **info.cops.dat**.
 This is another ASCII file you need to edit.
-As mentioned above, the header of that file provides instruction on how to arrange the information to process each C-OPS profiles you have in your working directory.
+As mentioned above, the header of that file provides instructions on how to arrange the information to process each C-OPS profile you have in your working directory.
 The header lines start with a “\#”.
 After the header, you have to provide a line for each profile you want to process.
 Each line will need to have 8 mandatory fields separated by “;”.
 The created file already contains one line per file found in the working disrectory.
 The first field is the file name. **IMPORTANT: you have to remove the lines that are not corresponding to calibrated light profile file (e.g. the init.cops.dat or the GPS file)**.
 Then you have to set the processing parameters for each line.

   - The fields number 2 and 3 are the **longitude** and **latitude** in